Member, Whitehead Institute

 Approach

-To survive extreme environments, many animals have evolved the ability to profoundly decrease metabolic rate and body temperature and enter states of dormancy, such as torpor and hibernation.
-The Hrvatin lab studies the mysteries of how animals and their cells initiate, regulate, and survive these adaptations.
-Specifically, the group is investigating three questions: How does the brain regulate torpor and hibernation?
-How do cells adapt to these states?
-And, can inducing these states slow down tissue damage, disease progression, and even aging?
-The long-term goal in answering these questions is to explore applications for inducing similar states of “suspended animation” in humans.
+To survive extreme environments, many animals have evolved the ability to profoundly decrease metabolic rate and body temperature and enter states of dormancy, such as torpor, hibernation, or cryobiosis.
+Our laboratory studies the mysteries of how animals and their cells initiate, regulate, and survive these adaptations.
+Specifically, we focus on investigating: 1) how the brain regulates metabolism and temperature during torpor (in mice) and hibernation (in hamsters), 2) how cells from various organisms adapt to function at low temperatures, 3) how organisms such as tardigrades survive being frozen, and 4) the applications of these states for slowing down tissue damage, disease progression, aging, and cryopreservation.
+Our long-term goal is to explore potential applications for inducing similar states of “suspended animation” in humans.

 As a postdoctoral research fellow at Harvard University, Hrvatin established an experimental paradigm for studying hibernation-like behavior in mice, and he discovered the neurons that control entry into this state.
 He also pioneered the Paralleled Enhancer Single Cell Assay platform, which generates cell-type-specific AAV vectors for targeted human gene therapy and for controlling defined neuronal cell types across species.